skovhus/skovhus.dev/src/content/blog/abandoning-the-mothership/index.md

 Besides, we had a major technology lockdown due to a very customized build system.
 This alone was around 3.000 lines of code, including a home-built Browserify and a lot of magical grunt tasks.
 As nobody dared to touch that part of the system, we were locked to our own require system, ES5, and Ruby SASS.
 Also, the size of the codebase made builds painfully slow.

 It was time to pour into our front-end code the same poison we gave our back-end systems, splitting it all apart into maintainable chunks.
-Our vision was to make each feature team own, build and deploy its front-end code autonomously – and to make things that ought to be trivial actually trivial!
+Our vision was to make each feature team own, build and deploy its front-end code autonomously—and to make things that ought to be trivial actually trivial!

 ## To the lifeboats!